moby/moby/docs/reference/api/docker_remote_api.md

 * `GET /version` now returns the `BuildTime` field in RFC3339Nano format to make it consistent with other date/time values returned by the API.
 * `AuthConfig` now supports a `registrytoken` for token based authentication
+* `POST /containers/create` now has a 4M minimum value limit for `HostConfig.KernelMemory`

 ### v1.21 API changes